DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/ComputationalNeeds.md

 ### 1. Analysis Types

-The following table provides an overview of the kinds of analyses that OpenSees users may run on DesignSafe:
+The following table provides an overview of the kinds of analyses that users may run on DesignSafe:

 | Analysis Type                 | Description                                                                                                                                                      |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |